syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 section.PageSetup.Orientation = PageOrientation.Landscape;
 section.PageSetup.Margins.All = 72;
 section.PageSetup.Borders.LineWidth = 2;
+//Sets the PrinterPaperTray value for FirstPageTray in page setup options section.PageSetup.FirstPageTray = PrinterPaperTray.EnvelopeFeed;
+//Sets the PrinterPaperTray value for OtherPagesTray in page setup options
+section.PageSetup.OtherPagesTray = PrinterPaperTray.MiddleBin;
 //Adds a paragraph to created section
 IWParagraph paragraph = section.AddParagraph();
 //Appends the text to the created paragraph